 Aaron Pacific Ltd

-At the start of the year, during the height of the marketplace disruption, at a time when insight, connection and inspiration could not be more vital, Material Exchange leveraged their industry-leading Digital Material Library to help brands and suppliers, connect and collaborate in a totally digital way.
-APL was part of the digital initiative that brought digitalisation to the forefront of efficient collaboration within supply chains.
+At the start of the year, during the height of the marketplace disruption, at a time when insight, connection, and inspiration could not be more vital, Material Exchange leveraged their industry-leading Digital Material Library to help brands and suppliers connect and collaborate digitally.
+APL was part of the digital initiative that brought digitalization to the forefront of efficient collaboration within supply chains.

-Traditional chrome leather tanning methods are notoriously harmful to natural ecosystems, chrome can be detrimental to water supplies that contain marine life or drinking water; APL limits the number of chemicals used within the chrome tanning process to reduce their carbon impact.
-In addition, APL follows an in-house developed initiative to reduce unwanted material waste by reusing material sample off-cuts and turning these into accessories or small leather goods.
+Traditional chrome leather tanning methods are notoriously harmful to natural ecosystems – chrome can be detrimental to water supplies that contain marine life or drinking water.
+APL limits the number of chemicals used within the chrome tanning process to reduce their carbon impact.
+In addition, APL follows an in-house-developed initiative to reduce unwanted material waste by reusing material sample off-cuts and turning these into accessories or small leather goods.
 To further support their sustainable approach, APL have now introduced a chrome-free leather range that completely reduces toxic and impactful waste.

 “The subsequent effect within supply chains is that materials are not being sourced as frequently and new product lines are not being made as aggressively.
-Cost is another implication on market growth, many products are produced in developing economies and sold to stagnant markets in developed countries, and these dual pressures create pricing conflicts and ultimately lead to smaller margins,” says Mayank.
+Cost is another implication on market growth; many products are produced in developing economies and sold to stagnant markets in developed countries, and these dual pressures create pricing conflicts and ultimately lead to smaller margins,” says Mayank.

-“COVID stopped all physical movement and thus every company was pressed to find alternative ways to communicate and showcase their products.
-This was never a necessity before, because traditional methods were operating as normal, there was never a pressing need.
-But now, everyone needs help to showcase their materials to brands and brands require a means to reach to material sources…This need was fulfilled by Material Exchange, we will now continue to build our business through digital channels,” added Vairavan.
+“COVID stopped all physical movement and thus, every company was pressed to find alternative ways to communicate and showcase their products.
+This was never a necessity before – because traditional methods were operating as normal, there was never a pressing need.
+But now, everyone needs help to showcase their materials to brands and brands require a means to reach to material sources.
+This need was fulfilled by Material Exchange.
+We will now continue to build our business through digital channels,” added Vairavan.